d2207197/confect/README.rst

 - You're doing some experiments, e.g. Machine Learning projects.
   There're a bunch of parameters needs to be changed in the run time.
-  And you want to manage them in a smarter and elegant way.
+  And you want to manage them in a smarter and more elegant way.

 How confect differs from others?
 -------------------------------------